 CPS was developed in response to a 2015 report from a workshop hosted by the Institute of Medicine (now the National Academy of Medicine).
-Newman was an invited participant and SCAF was a sponsor of this landmark meeting.
-SCAF debuted its signature video, “Together We Can Save More Lives,” created in collaboration with SV, at this meeting.
+SCAF was a sponsor of this landmark meeting.
+There, SCAF debuted its signature video, “Together We Can Save More Lives,” created in collaboration with SV.

 Among other things, the IOM report recommended:

 - “Crystallizing messaging to promote public awareness”

 - “Using a singular, simple, concise, easy-to communicate, and compelling message”

 PHW and SCAF jointly launched CPS in June 2018 during National CPR-AED Awareness Week.
 More than 50 organizations have joined CPS since its inception, including the CDC.

 Campaign assets include a landing page, a user-friendly toolkit that features a simple definition of SCA tested among laypersons, an infographic, images created for Facebook and Twitter, videos of “man-in-the-street” interviews, and a social media calendar with suggested posts.
 Anyone may use the generic versions of these assets, however, there is a modest fee for customized assets.
 The logos of organizations paying this fee are also listed on the CPS landing page.
 Assets are available in English and Spanish.